QCute/example-app/README.md

 ```

 # Usage
+* Open http://admin.localhost/ in browser if you setup route domain.
-Open http://admin.localhost/ or http://localhost/admin/ in browser.
+* Open http://localhost/admin/ in browser if you setup route prefix.

 # Advance